Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Related Work

 \section{Related Work}

-Multiple target tracking using camera networks is an active research topic with several potential applications \cite{MAZZON201341, ZHANG201564, Hong2016Resource, Medeiros2008Distributed,DBLP:journals/corr/abs-1709-07065}.
-Most works on camera networks, however, focus on the multi-camera aspect of the problem and do not consider the challenges associated with camera perspectives.
-Although generic object tracking algorithms could be used in these scenarios (e.g. \cite{Wang_2019_CVPR,mozhdehideep,mozhdehi2018,mozhdehideep3,bruni2014improvement}), when object categories are known, trackers based on specialized detectors are preferable since they are more accurate and less prone to model drift problems \cite{fish_tracking_system,car_tracking_system}.
-This observation has led to the development of a variety of multiple target tracking algorithms that specialize in tracking humans \cite{henschel2019multiple,sadeghian2019sophie,alahi2016social,gupta2018social,babaee2018multiple,motion_seg_cor_cocluster}.
-However, in many scenarios, it is desirable to track additional objects of previously known categories.
-In these cases, more flexible detection algorithms are needed.
+Multiple target tracking using camera networks is an active research topic with several potential applications \cite{MAZZON201341, ZHANG201564, Hong2016Resource, Medeiros2008Distributed}.
+Most works on camera networks focus on the multi-camera aspect of the problem and do not consider the challenges associated with camera perspectives.
+Although generic object tracking algorithms could be used in surveillance systems (e.g. \cite{Wang_2019_CVPR,mozhdehi2018,JALILMOZHDEHI2022103479}), when object categories are known, trackers based on specialized detectors are more accurate and less prone to model drift \cite{fish_tracking_system,car_tracking_system}.
+This observation has led to the development of a variety of multiple target tracking algorithms that specialize in tracking humans \cite{henschel2019multiple,sadeghian2019sophie,alahi2016social,gupta2018social,babaee2018multiple,motion_seg_cor_cocluster,MV_track_3D_homog,wildtrack_multicam,MV_deepocclusion_3D, subspace_learning_person_reid2020, statistical_feature_learning_personReID2018} or vehicles \cite{MV_Reid_cam_model,MV_reid_feature,MV_ssl_reid,vehicle_visual_tracking2021}.
+However, in many scenarios, it is desirable to track additional objects of known categories.
+In these cases, more flexible detection algorithms are needed, but the effectiveness of modern object detection models is highly dependent upon the characteristics of the training datasets \cite{DBLP:journals/corr/LiuAESR15,MRCNN,panet_liu2018}.

-Several object detection methods based on CNNs have been proposed in recent years.
-The YOLO (You Only Look Once) network \cite{DBLP:journals/corr/RedmonDGF15} predicts bounding boxes and class probabilities in real time by dividing images into grid cells.
-The single shot multibox detector (SSD) \cite{DBLP:journals/corr/LiuAESR15} uses a set of default boxes of different scales and aspect ratios to improve prediction accuracy of object shapes.
-However, as our experiments demonstrate, both YOLO and SSD have difficulties with small objects and hence fail to detect most of the divested items observed by overhead cameras in airport security scenarios.

-The region proposal-based MRCNN \cite{DBLP:journals/corr/HeGDG17} predicts bounding boxes and class probabilities as well as segmentation masks for each object of interest.
-MRCNN has recently been augmented with the ResNeXt backbone \cite{ResNeXt,DBLP:journals/corr/HeZRS15} and a Feature Pyramid Network (FPN) \cite{FPN} to generate multi-scale object bounding box proposals, outperforming most existing CNN-based detectors \mbox{\cite{DBLP:journals/corr/LiuAESR15,DBLP:journals/corr/RedmonDGF15,DBLP:journals/corr/LinMS016}} in several scenarios, including overhead camera scenes \cite{DBLP:journals/corr/ChavdarovaF17}.
-Although MRCNN can detect persons with relatively high accuracy, for our application, its performance on baggage-related classes is not satisfactory due to the unavailability of sufficiently diverse training datasets.